-- 3.10 The Spatial Strategy of the Local Plan Review, sets out the overall approach for the distribution of development in the West Berkshire to 2037.
-The draft Spatial Strategy is set out in Policy SP1 of the Local Plan Review.
+- 3.10 The Spatial Strategy of the LPR, sets out the overall approach for the distribution of development in the West Berkshire to 2039.
+The Spatial Strategy is set out in Policy SP1 of the LPR.
 The key principles of the strategy are to - direct development to areas of lower environmental value - optimise the use of previously developed land and - optimise the density of development to make the best use of land whilst conserving and enhancing the distinctive character and identity of the built, historic and natural environment - 3.11 In infrastructure terms, in order to achieve this Strategy, there will be a need to maximise the use of existing infrastructure and facilities to make the best use of what is already in place, upgrading where this is required by the impacts of development, and investing in new facilities where necessary. - 3.12 The Strategy focusses development based on three spatial areas and as indicated below: - Newbury and Thatcham - Eastern Area - North Wessex Downs AONB